bmd7700/top-calculator/README.md

     > Add a backspace button.
 [DONE!]
     > Ensure only one decimal point can be entered at a time.
 [DONE!]

 Calculator now does math correctly and displays all user interactions in the display.
 Decimals are now supported.
 Clear and Delete (backspace) functions are working as expected.
-To Do:
-    1. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet and then do the math